Balanga, Bataan: Agriculture and Fisheries

-Balanga is well-known for its smoked and dried fish products under the One Town One Product (OTOP) program.
+Balanga is well known for its smoked and dried fish products under the One Town One Product (OTOP) program.
 For the year 2017, there are ninety-nine (99) fish processors in the city mostly located in villages of Tortugas, Sibacan, Puerto Rivas Ibaba and Villa Lina in Barangay Tenejero.

 Commerce and services

 The City of Balanga, while still predominantly agricultural is currently experiencing an accelerated growth in commercial sector.
 As capital of Bataan, it is the prime commercial hub in the province.
 Business enterprises are mainly wholesale and retail, servicing, construction, insurance, financing and manufacturing.
 Retail and trading comprise the largest number of business establishments in this city.
 Several shopping centers are located in the city, notably SM City Bataan, Vista Mall Bataan, Waltermart Balanga, Capitol Square, Galeria Victoria, Center Plaza Mall, Recar Commercial Complex and Ocampo's Megastore.
-While Robinsons Place Balanga City's construction is expected to start this 2022.
+While Robinsons Place Balanga City's construction is expected to start.